IowaDave/pxt-maze/README.md

 ## These blocks are tools

 The blocks are here for you, the code writer, to create a game with a micro:bit.
-Think of the blocks like a ball, which does nothing until you take it out and play with it.
+Think of the blocks like a ball.
+The fun begins when you take it out and play with it!

 ## Edit this project ![Build status badge](https://github.com/iowadave/pxt-maze/workflows/MakeCode/badge.svg)